ksiang99/Blood-Alleles-Tables/README.md

 * Appends HGVS transcript notation in front of **Nucleotide Change** column.

 **`03_ABO_add.py`**
-* Adds missing nucleotide change to B alleles in the ABO blood group.
+* Adds missing nucleotide change to B alleles in the ABO blood group and RHCE alleles in RH blood group

 **`04_Erythrogene_table.py`**
 * Generates a table with the same structure as the output of `02_extract_ISBT_table.py` using `erythrogene_alleles.xlsx`.